coolnikitav/CodingLearning/computer-architecture/000-review-questions.md

 BGT R1, R2, loop
 ; last couple cases handle with scalar instructions

+c) Assuming chaining and a single memory pipeline, how many chimes are required?
+How many clock cycles are required per complex result value, including start-up overhead?

+A chime is completing a vector operation.
+There are 8 loads, 4 muls, 1 sub, 1 add, 2 stores.
+So 16 chimes.

+All of the units need to start up, so 15+8+5 startup cycles.
+Chaining allows operations to start before previous one is finished.
+If we say that a new operation is 5 cycles, and each additional one is 1 more cycle, we will get 5 + 7*1 + 4+1+1+2 = 20 cycles + 28 startup cycles, or 48 total.

 ## 8 - 1.9
 You are designing a system for a real-time application in which specific deadlines must be met.
 Finishing the computation faster gains nothing.